dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 In order to build a DNSimple addon, you need to create a new OAuth Application.

+An OAuth Application lets external addons to request authorization for a DNSimple account and to interact with our platform on user's behalf.

 ## Getting to the OAuth Applications page

 Log into your account and navigate to your account page by clicking the drop-down in the top right portion of the navbar.